 If you’re a fan of authentic Chinese food then you’ve probably had Char Siu pork before.
 This savory, sweet, and sticky pork can either be barbequed or roasted and is often recognized by its distinct red color.
 In Chinese cuisine, it’s usually served in a steamed bun as chasiu bao (叉燒包), with rice as chasiu fan (叉燒飯), or over noodles as chasiu min (叉燒飯).

-In Vietnam, it’s known as Xá Xíu and is also served in many different ways.
+In Vietnam, this BBQ roast pork is known as Xá Xíu and is also served in many different ways.
 The most popular are having it alongside steamed white rice and pickled vegetables, as a topping for Vietnamese pork or seafood noodle soup known as Hủ Tiếu Mì, or – of course – as the main protein in Bánh Mì.

-No matter how you choose to serve it or what you call it, done right, this sweet and savory pork recipe is sure to satisfy!
+No matter how you choose to serve this BBQ roast pork or what you call it, done right, this sweet and savory pork recipe is sure to satisfy!

 Why is Char Siu Pork red?